Virginia Tech Overview

 What Is Virginia Tech Known For?

-- The student loan default rate at Virginia Tech is 2%, which is significantly lower than the national rate of 10.1%.
-That's great news for students who are worrying about paying off their student loans.
+- The 2% student loan default rate at Virginia Tech is better than the national rate of 10.1%.
+That's a good sign that you may be able to pay off student loans easier than your peers at other schools can.

 - The highest award offered at Virginia Tech is the doctor's degree.